 Q: What does it mean to be a member?

-A: Members are people who have baptized in the name of the Father, Son, and Holy Spirit and:
+A: Membership means having each other’s backs–in good times and in bad.
+Members are also people who have baptized in the name of the Father, Son, and Holy Spirit and:

 - Regularly attend worship (although we don’t take attendance).
 Our motivation should be from the love of God, not guilt.
 Worship orients us to seeing the world as God sees and dreams for it.

-- Commit to nurturing their own spirituality through education, service, and constant prayer.
+- Commit to nurturing their own spirituality through education, service, and worship

 - Support the mission and ministry of the church through a financial commitment each year.
-There is no required amount, but the biblical standard is 10% of one’s income (tithe), and many members of St. Paul’s are committed to or working toward that amount.
+There is no required amount.

 - Strive for justice and peace among all people, and respect the dignity of every human being.